CCA Mock Exam Simulator

 Reveal answer and explanations

-1. A New nodes joining the cluster will not receive IPAM pool allocations
+1. A New nodes don't get IPAM pool allocations

 Correct.
 The operator is responsible for allocating IP pools to nodes; without it, new nodes cannot be onboarded with IP allocations.